sanaaftab/geopolitical-news-tracker/README.md

 ## API Key Setup

 * Get your **NewsAPI key** from: [https://newsapi.org](https://newsapi.org)
-* Paste it into the Streamlit sidebar input field
+* Please set it up as an environment variable under NEWSAPI_KEY

 ## Sample Use Case

-Analyze the risk level in your chosen country over the past 7 days using keywords like:
+Analyze the risk level in your chosen country over the past 21 days using keywords like:

 ```
 conflict, war, protest, unrest, sanctions, bombing